TIBCOSoftware/snappy-on-k8s/charts/jupyter-with-spark/README.md

    eventLogDir: "gs://spark-history-server-store/"
    ```

-   3. Uncomment the line in conf/spark/spark-defaults.conf to specify the keyfile for accessing your GCS bucket.
+   3. Specify name of your keyfile for accessing your GCS bucket in conf/spark/spark-defaults.conf

    **NOTE:** You should only update the name of your keyfile, retaining its path to be /etc/secrets/.